temiogz/simple_stock_cli/README.md

 ```

 ### Usage
-> Create an account on TwelveData to obtain your API key.  [twelveData](https://twelvedata.com/docs#authentication)
+Create an account on TwelveData to obtain your API key. [twelveData](https://twelvedata.com/docs#authentication).
-set environment variable - `export API_KEY=your-api-key`  you can also set env var for all your shell sessions.
+> Set environment variable - `export API_KEY=your-api-key` , you can also set env var for all your shell sessions.

 ```bash
 symlink the package "stockprice"